-The GSAs, along with the other CV-SNMP partners, began implementing the CV-SNMP Groundwater Monitoring Program Workplan approved by the RWQCB in February 2021 and outlining an expanded groundwater monitoring program.
+The GSAs, along with the other CV-SNMP Agencies, began implementing the CV-SNMP Groundwater Monitoring Program Workplan approved by the RWQCB in February 2021 and outlining an expanded groundwater monitoring program.
+In WY 2022, the agencies submitted their first annual progress report, continued to monitor wells, drilled nine new wells to fill data gaps, and applied for DWR technical support services to construct additional wells.